ChengyuSong/ChengyuSong.github.io/_posts/2020-11-17-kirenenko.markdown

    AST node is also fast.

 So how fast it really is?
-Here are some quick test results I got, please feel free to grade the code and try yourself.
+Here are some quick test results I got, please feel free to grab the code and try yourself.

 Program | Native  | w/o Solving | w/ Solving
 :-------| ------: | -----------:| ---------: